 The University is aware that COVID-19 is likely to impact on all students in different ways.
-As a result a number of changes are being made to both teaching and assessment for the rest of this academic year.
-Changes are also being made to the extenuating circumstances procedure, which are explained here.
+As a result a number of changes have been made to both teaching and assessment for the rest of this academic year.
+Changes have also been made to the extenuating circumstances procedure, which are explained here.

 The University is updating its FAQs on teaching and assessment regularly, so you can get all the up to date information from the website, or if it is specific to your course, from your School.

-Many changes are being made to the assessments themselves.
-For example the amount of assessment will be minimised and the number of timed exams will also be limited.
-More flexibility will be built into exams to account for things like technical issues, students taking assessments in different time zones, etc.
+Many changes have been made to the assessments themselves.
+For example the amount of assessment has been minimised and the number of timed exams have also been limited.
+More flexibility has been built into exams to account for things like technical issues, students taking assessments in different time zones, etc.

 Alternative Exam Arrangements will still be in place.
 If you have any queries about this once the details of your assessments are known, contact your School Disability Coordinator.

-Changes are also being made to the way the University makes decisions about your progression, year marks or degree classification.
+Changes have also been made to the way the University makes decisions about your progression, year marks or degree classification.
 They have published a ‘safety net policy’ to ensure you are not disadvantaged.

-Your School will be in touch by 4 May 2020 to let you know the arrangements for your particular programme.
+Your School should have been in touch by 4 May 2020 to let you know the arrangements for your particular programme.

-Students from Veterinary Science, Dentistry and Medicine and the International Foundation Programme (IFP) will receive separate communications from their Schools because they do not come under this over-arching guidance.
+Students from Veterinary Science, Dentistry and Medicine and the International Foundation Programme (IFP) will have received separate communications from their Schools because they do not come under this over-arching guidance.

 Your results from your first year are formative only and will not affect your ability to progress.
 You are expected to make a reasonable attempt at your assessment in the summer term.

-If you are unable to take an assessment in June for any reason, you will have a further opportunity in August with no penalty.
+If you were unable to take an assessment in June for any reason, you will have been given a further opportunity in August/September with no penalty.
 You will need to achieve an overall pass mark for the year in order to progress.
-If you do not achieve this, you will be allowed the chance to reattempt units that you’ve failed without penalty during August.
+If you do not achieve this, you will be allowed the chance to reattempt units that you’ve failed without penalty during August/September.

 At the end of your degree, the exam board will look at this summer’s marks and only include them if they improve your overall degree classification.

 You will need to achieve an overall pass mark in your final year in order to graduate.
-If you fail to do this during June you will automatically be allowed another attempt during August with no penalty.
+If you failed to do this during June you will automatically be allowed another attempt during August/September with no penalty.

 If any of your grades for assessments taken/submitted after 27 March 2020 improve your final mark, they will be included in the calculation of your overall average, but if they don’t they will be disregarded.
-Your school will tell you the assessments which are included in your ‘safety net’ by 4 May.
+Your school should have told you the assessments which are included in your ‘safety net’ by 4 May.